abulte/dokku-pr-action/README.md

 ### Reopening a PR

-When reopening a PR, if some commits have been made after closing and before reopening, two jobs will be launched (`reopened` and `synchronized`) and one of them will fail (hopefully `synchronized`)
+When reopening a PR, if some commits have been made after closing and before reopening, two jobs will be launched (`reopened` and `synchronize`) and one of them will fail (hopefully `synchronize`).

 ### TODO